NOAA-EMC/global-workflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Use this template to report bugs
-title: '[Bug] <title>'
+title: "[Bug] <title>"
 labels: bug
-assignees: 'aerorahul', 'KateFriedman-NOAA', 'WalterKolczynski-NOAA'
+assignees: aerorahul, KateFriedman-NOAA, WalterKolczynski-NOAA

 ---

 <!--
 This bug report template is to be used by developers to report issues encountered within the development branches and releases.